eccentricdevotion/TARDIS/weeping-angels.md

 `angels_can_steal` sets whether the Angels can steal your TARDIS Key — requires the TARDIS plugin to be installed.

+`teleport_to_location` sets whether angles teleport players to random worlds or specific locations.

+`teleport_locations` a list of one or more specific teleport locations to use.

+`teleport_worlds` a list of one or more worlds to for random teleport locations.

+`spawn_from_chat` sets whether mentioning _weeping angels_ in chat has a chance to spwan an angel nearby.

+`can_build` sets whether angels can be built using a specific sequence of blocks (like a snow golem).

 #### Cybermen specific

 `can_upgrade` sets whether the Cybermen can upgrade players and villagers.

+`dalek_sec_chance` sets the chance that Dalek sec will spawn instead of a regular Dalek

+`davros_chance` sets the chance that Davros will spawn instead of a regular Dalek

+#### Headless Monk specific

+`projectile` sets the item used a the monks projectile

+`particles` sets whether monks have a flaming sword

+#### Judoon specific

+`guards` sets whether Judoon can serve as personal body guards

+`can_build` sets whether Judoon can be built using a specific sequence of blocks (like a snow golem).

+`ammunition` sets the default amount of ammunition Judoon can carry

+`damage` sets the amount of damage a Judoon projectile will cause when hitting entities

+#### K-9 specific

+`by_taming` sets the chance that K-9 will appear instead of a tamed wolf

+`can_build` sets whether K-9 can be built using a specific sequence of blocks (like a snow golem).

+#### Ood specific

+`spawn_from_villager` sets the chance that an Ood will spawn instead of a villager

+`spawn_from_cured` sets the chance that an Ood will spawn instead of a cured villager

+#### Sontaran specific

+`can_tame` sets whether sontarans can to tamed into Strax

+#### Toclafane specific

+`spawn_from_bee` sets the chance that Toclaface will spawn instead of a bee

+`destroy_blocks` sets whether toclafane explosions will destroy blocks

 ### Video